 As a consequence, bad actors began exploiting this vulnerability as part of a LinkedIn’s messenger service attack in August of 2017.

 4) CVE-2018-4878: Adobe Flash Player; Red Hat Enterprise Linux

-Adobe Flash Player and Red Hat Enterprise Linux vulnerability CVE-2018-4878 was patched in February 2018.
+Adobe and Red Hat Enterprise patched a Flash Player and Linux vulnerability CVE-2018-4878 in February 2018.
 South Korea’s Computer Emergency Response Team also found malicious code hidden in MS documents that exploited this Flash bug as part of North Korean threat actor campaign.

 5) CVE-2017-10271: Oracle WebLogic Server

 7) CVE-2017-5638: Apache Struts